-AUS And UM-Flint Launch Dual Degree Master's Program, Expanding Access To Global Education
+AUS and UM-Flint launch dual degree master's program, expanding access to global education

-(MENAFN- Mid-East) American University of Sharjah (AUS) and the Regents of the University of Michigan, representing the University of Michigan-Flint College of Innovation and Technology (UM-Flint), have recently forged an agreement to introduce a collaborative educational initiative for a dual master's degree program.
+(MENAFN- AUS) Sharjah, UAE, April 5, 2024 – American University of Sharjah (AUS) and the Regents of the University of Michigan, representing the University of Michigan-Flint College of Innovation and Technology (UM-Flint), have recently forged an agreement to introduce a collaborative educational initiative for a dual master’s degree program.

 This partnership aims to enhance educational opportunities and foster global learning experiences for students in the fields of computer science and information systems, cybersecurity, data analytics, electrical and computer engineering, artificial intelligence, digital transformation, smart manufacturing, human-centered design and software engineering.